 Permits for travel in NSW and permits for interstate travel

 Roads and Maritime Services has been delegated by the NHVR to directly issue Class 1 and Class 3 heavy vehicle permits for journeys within NSW travelling on State roads.
 This delegation came into effect on 25 February 2014.

-Councils and other road managers in NSW have been delegated to issue Class1 and Class 3 permits for travel on the roads they manage.
+Councils and other road managers in NSW have been delegated to issue Class1 permits for travel on the roads they manage.

-Heavy vehicle operators can lodge applications for Class 1 and 3 permits for travel on State roads within NSW online.
+Heavy vehicle operators can lodge applications for Class 1 permits for travel on State roads within NSW online.